kurron/docker-compose-descriptor-ecs-deployer/README.md

 TODO

 ## Operations Endpoints
-The services supports a variety of endpoints useful to an Operations engineer.
+The service supports a variety of endpoints useful to an Operations engineer.
 The easiest way to explore the resources is via the [HAL Browser](https://github.com/mikekelly/hal-browser).
 Just point your browser to `localhost:8080/operations/` and you'll be able to explore the different endpoints.
 Endpoints include: